Clark357/SportsRoom/README.md

 Also we have the chat features.
 First you need to create a Super Group in order to decentralize your chatting experience.

+In order to create a chat group between two users you need to know the username and the UUID of the users you want to add.
+You can get your UUID by opening About menu in the menu bar and then clicking the Copy UUID option.
+This will copy your UUID to your clipboard.

-After the creation of your Super Group you can create Channels, Group Chats, and Peer 2 Peer Chats.
+After the creation of your Super Group you can chat between the users easily.

 Lastly, the command keywords. you can integrate real-time data by using command keywords.
 For example: \avgPts{LeBron James}.